openstack/manila-specs/specs/unimplemented/spec-lite-limit-max-replica-amount.rst

            intervention, since the database migration script will update all the share types with a default value, and it may block users while creating new share replicas after migrating the database.
+           It is not currently possible to set per-share replica limits as proposed in this specification, but the manila project quota controls can be applied to share replicas since Ussuri release.

 :impacts: